 Unlike many inferior kids bikes, the Cleary Hedgehog has been thoughtfully designed with child-appropriate geometry.
 It has a long wheelbase which adds stability and nice wide handlebars that improve steering.
 The handlebars are slightly upswept which provides a more upright riding position than a flat bar.

-While not overly agressive, the Hedgehog does have a somewhat leaned-over position compared to a bike like the Woom 3.
-This is actually nice for athletic, confident kids, but if you have a child that is hesitant or has not yet learned to pedal, you might consider a bike with a more upright riding position.
+While not overly aggressive, the Hedgehog does have a leaned-over position compared to a bike like the Woom 3.
+This is nice for athletic, confident kids, but if you have a child that is hesitant or has not yet learned to pedal, you might consider a bike with a more upright riding position.

 Reversible freehub wheel

 One interesting about the Cleary Hedgehog is that it has a reversible wheel with the option to install different sized cogs on each side.
 (It only comes with one cog).